Joel-Haeberli/it-security-docs/docs/themes/618 SPA TOC - Exam Questions.md

 8. What is the fundamental concept behind the key exchange in «Noise Protocol Framework»?
 What is the RTT of the handshake?
 9. Describe VPN network topologies.
 10. What minimum configurations are needed to set up a point-to-point VPN with WireGuard.

+### Topic 17: Wi-Fi

+1. Under which conditions can you read all Wi-Fi network traffic?
+2. Explain the difference between a network card in «promiscuous mode» and «monitor mode».
+3. Describe the WEP (Wired Equivalent Privacy) encryption.
+What are the weak points?
+4. What kind of authentication does WEP support (Shared Key Authentication, Open System Authentication)?
+5. What is needed to crack a WEP key?
+6. Describe a WPA2 authentication with PSK (pre-shared key)?
+7. What is the purpose of PBKDF2 (Password-Based Key Derivation Function 2)?
+8. Assume you want to analyze an WPA2 communication with Wireshark.
+What is needed to decrypt the packets of the CAP file (packet capture file)?
+9. What Wi-Fi attacks do you know?
+Describe how they work.
+10. What is «SSID Cloaking»?
+Does it protect a Wi-Fi access point?

 ---
 links: [[600 SPA MOC|SPA MOC]] - [[themes/000 Index|Index]]